Generalization bounds for learning under graph-dependence: A survey: Notation and framework

 \subsection{Probabilistic tools}

 Concentration inequalities are fundamental tools in statistical learning theory.
 They bound the deviation of a function of random variables from some value that is usually the expectation.
-Among the most powerful ones is the McDiarmid's inequality \mra{\citep{mcdiarmid1989method}}, which establishes a sharp bound on the concentration, when the function satisfies $\c$-Lipschitz condition (bounded differences condition), namely, does not depend too much on any individual variable.
+Among the most powerful ones is McDiarmid's inequality \citep{mcdiarmid1989method}, which establishes sharp concentration for multivariate functions that do not depend too much on any individual coordinate, specifically, when the function satisfies $\c$-Lipschitz condition for a weighted hamming distance (bounded differences condition).